lemunozm/message-io/README.md

 </p>

 The power comes when both pieces joins together, allowing to process all actions from one thread.
-To reach this, the user has to connect the `NetworkManager` to the `EventQueue` sending the `NetEvent` produced by the first one.
+To reach this, the user has to connect the `Network` to the `EventQueue` sending the `NetEvent` produced by the first one.

 <p align="center">
   <img src="https://docs.google.com/drawings/d/e/2PACX-1vT6IuBVr4mLbdNfs2yZayqqUJ04PsuqG27Ce3Vdr0ZG8ItX3slISoKVxyndybaYPIS5oFZ6N4TljrKQ/pub?w=701&h=383"/>